 Volunteers may deliver as often as they like with a permanent route assignment or as a substitute when the need arises.

-e.
-Must be available to pick up meals by 11a.m.
-Drivers must call and let us know at least 24 hours in advance if they will be unable to deliver their route so that a replacement
+- Must be available to pick up meals by 11a.m.
+Drivers must call and let us know at least 24 hours in advance if they will be unable to deliver their route so that a replacement can be found.

 Orientation is required for all volunteers.
 Training provides volunteers with a brief history and guidelines for meal delivery.
 The purpose of orientation is to prepare volunteers for service and to screen for prospective volunteers going into clients' homes.
 Safety for everyone is our utmost concern.